 We grew up, yes.

 We got jobs.
 We spent time on our schoolwork.
 We spent late nights with friends.
 All these things made sleeping late on Sunday a necessity.
-But when we were all sleeping in, who was there to eat Dad’s scramble eggs?
+But when we were all sleeping in, who was there to eat Dad’s scrambled eggs?
 Who was there to eat Mom’s cute egg-in-a-holes?

 Nowadays, our family brunches are planned affairs, usually for holidays.
 Alarms are set.
 Outfits are planned.
 Bleary-eyed young adults drag themselves out of bed.

 That’s okay.
-Maybe its more difficult now to spend time together around breakfast.
+Maybe it’s more difficult now to spend time together around breakfast.
 We do it in other ways.
 When I have a dessert fresh from the oven, you can guarantee there’ll be 5 at the table.
 And one underneath, waiting to lick the bowls.

 Maybe one day soon, we will all wake up (to alarms) on a Sunday morning, and eat breakfast together for no special reason at all.

 Who am I kidding?
-Of course there is a special reason.
+Of course, there is a special reason.
 We are a family, and we are so lucky to have each other.